Subaru-PFS/drp_fstar_photo/doc/catalog.md

-Quality cuts
+Quality and color cuts
 -------------------------------------

-Inorder to ensure the quality of the photometric data, we adopt the following quality cuts.
+In order to ensure the quality of the photometric data and remove obvious contaminants, we adopt the following cuts.

 - $g>14$ to avoid saturated objects.
+- $g-i<0.5$ to remove objects that are unlikely to be the F-stars$^{1}$
 - Non-negative values of uncertainties in PS1 magnitudes.
-- ${\rm ps\_score} > 0.8$ : To ensure an object is a point source according to the classification scheme of [Tachibana+18](https://iopscience.iop.org/article/10.1088/1538-3873/aae3d9).
+- ${\rm ps\_{score}} > 0.8$ : To ensure an object is a point source according to the classification scheme of [Tachibana et al. 2018](https://iopscience.iop.org/article/10.1088/1538-3873/aae3d9).
+- quality flag, object info flag

+$^{1}$ We take $g-i=0.7$ as the reddest possible color the F-stars can possess based on the following consideration.

+OLD:

 ```
    count